UUIDs Explained: The Math Behind 36-Character Identifiers

 8, 9, a, or b.

-With 128 bits, the total space is 2ยนยฒโธ โ approximately 3.4 ร 10ยณโธ possible UUIDs.
-To put that in perspective: generating 1 billion UUIDs per second for 100 years would produce about 3 ร 10ยนโธ UUIDs, an infinitesimal fraction of the available space.
+With 128 bits, the total space is 2¹²⁸, or approximately 3.4 × 10³⁸ possible UUIDs.
+Generating 1 billion UUIDs per second for 100 years would produce about 3 × 10¹⁸ UUIDs, a tiny fraction of the available space.

 2. The Seven Versions of UUID

 Based on the current timestamp (in 100-nanosecond intervals since October 15, 1582) and the machine's MAC address.
-The advantage: sortable by creation time.
-The disadvantage: privacy โ anyone with the UUID can derive when and on which machine it was created.
+The advantage is creation-time sorting.
+The disadvantage is privacy: anyone with the UUID can derive when and on which machine it was created.

 A rarely-used variant of v1 that embeds POSIX UID/GID.
 Largely obsolete.

 Deterministic: given the same namespace and name, you always get the same UUID.
-Useful for generating IDs from existing unique values (like URLs or email addresses).
-Uses MD5, which is cryptographically broken โ but UUIDv3 isn't used for security purposes.
+Useful for generating IDs from existing unique values such as URLs or email addresses.
+Uses MD5, which is cryptographically broken, but UUIDv3 is not used for security purposes.

 The most common version.
 122 of the 128 bits are random.
-The primary risk is not cryptographic compromise but collision โ though with 122 random bits, the probability of accidental collision is effectively zero even at planetary scale.
+The primary risk is collision rather than cryptographic compromise, though 122 random bits make accidental collision negligible for ordinary systems.

 Same deterministic concept as v3, but using SHA-1 instead of MD5.
 Prefer v5 over v3 in new systems.

-A reordering of v1 fields to make UUIDs sortable by creation time in a database-index-friendly way. v1 timestamps are stored in a way that makes chronological sorting impossible โ v6 fixes this.
+A reordering of v1 fields to make UUIDs sortable by creation time in a database-index-friendly way. v1 timestamps are stored in a way that breaks chronological sorting; v6 fixes this.

 The newest practical standard.
 The first 48 bits encode a Unix timestamp in milliseconds; the remaining bits are random.
-This makes UUIDv7 naturally sortable by creation time, which is dramatically better for database index performance than the random UUIDv4.
+This makes UUIDv7 sortable by creation time, which helps database index performance compared with random UUIDv4 values.
 UUIDv7 is the recommended choice for most new applications.

 A catch-all for experimental or proprietary UUID formats.